What You Need to Know About Dermal Fillers for Cheek Enhancements

-With age, hallows in the cheeks and bags in the lower eye lids are common.
-As you get older, skin loses its elasticity and begins to show signs of aging.
+With age, hollows in the cheeks and bags in the lower eyelids are some of the most common effects.
+As you get older, skin loses its elasticity.
 This leads to loss of shape and definition of the face.
-Many individuals desire to have fuller, more appealing cheek structure or wish to correct sunken cheeks.
+Many individuals desire fuller, more appealing cheek structure or wish to correct sunken cheeks.
 Both of these conditions can be treated non-surgically with dermal fillers.

 Upper Cheek Contouring

 Over time, skeletal changes, fat loss and collagen depletion will flatten the malar area of the cheeks.
 This can accentuate sagging in many areas of the face like the hollows under the eyes, the jowls, and a downward turn of the lips.
 Depending upon the facial characteristics of the client and personal goals, our physician can give the face a smooth curve or a more defined ‘apple’ effect.
-Clients desiring more of an apple-type cheek may require additional filler in the upper portion of the cheek bone area.
+Clients desiring more of an apple-type cheek may require additional filler in the upper portion of the cheekbone area.